sahiga/movable-logic/README.md

 movable-logic
 =============

-Build your own AND/OR statements with jQuery UI Sortable
+Visual AND/OR statements with jQuery UI Sortable